Hernando Casanova

-In 2015 his children began the production of a documentary feature about his life entitled El Culebro: La historia de mi papá.
-The film tells the actor's life from the perspective of his youngest son, Nicolás Casanova.
-It premiered in September 2017 at the Eureka Film Festival.
-The documentary received favorable reviews and was widely received by the public, highlighting its historical importance.
-Subsequently, the film was broadcast on the TV show Entre Ojos from Caracol Televisión, becoming one of most watched programs that day.
-In addition, El Culebro: La exhibición, a sample of photographs, video clips, recognitions and costumes of Casanova's characters in La casa del Huila in Bogotá, was held.
+In 2015, his children started the production of a documentary feature film about his life titled El Culebro: La historia de mi papá.
+The film narrates the actor's life from the perspective of his youngest son, Nicolás Casanova.
+It premiered on September 20, 2017, at the Eureka University Festival.
+The documentary received favorable reviews and was well-received by the Colombian audience, highlighting its historical importance.
+Later, the film was broadcast on the program "Entre Ojos" on Caracol Televisión, becoming the most-watched program in its time slot that day.
+It also premiered in the United States in October 2022.
+Additionally, "El Culebro: La exhibición," an exhibition of photographs, video clips, awards, and costumes of Casanova's characters, took place at the Huila House in Bogotá.

-Casanova's controversial private life received much attention.
-His parties, disorder and excesses led him to struggled with depression and anxiety.
+Casanova's controversial private life received significant attention.
+His parties, disorder, and excesses led him to experience periods of depression and anxiety.
 He was married twice and had five children.
-He died on October 24, 2002 from a sudden heart attack at the Cardioinfantil Foundation in Bogotá.
-His death was a national commotion and was considered a invaluable loss in the entertainment business.
+He died on October 24, 2002, due to a fulminant heart attack at the Cardioinfantil Foundation in Bogotá.
+His death was a national shock and considered an invaluable loss in the Colombian entertainment world.